-The COVID-19 pandemic has had a significant impact on the global travel and hospitality industry, with hotel occupancy rates plummeting due to travel restrictions and safety concerns.
-However, as the world slowly emerges from the grips of the pandemic, there are encouraging signs of recovery and shifting trends in hotel occupancy rates.
+The COVID-19 pandemic has had a significant impact on the global travel and hospitality industry.
+Consequently, hotel occupancy rates plummeted due to travel restrictions and safety concerns.
+Nonetheless, as the world slowly emerges from the grips of the pandemic, there are encouraging signs of recovery.
+Moreover, shifting trends in hotel occupancy rates have become apparent.
 In this blog post, we will explore the current state of hotel occupancy rates and discuss the key trends that have emerged post-COVID.

 Looking for hospitality staff?
 TemPositions’ Eden Hospitality can help.

 As countries around the world have begun to ease travel restrictions and vaccination rates have increased, hotel occupancy rates have shown a gradual recovery.
 In fact, according to a recent report by STR, a leading hospitality data and analytics company, hotel occupancy rates have been steadily rising in many regions.
 Notably, the recovery is driven by both leisure and business travel, with domestic tourism leading the way in the initial stages.

 Emphasis on Health and Safety Protocols